Which one of the endocrine glands is known as master gland ?

 Power of regeneration is lowest in :-

-Brain cells stay within the starting stage of interphase of cell copy for his or her life, and ne'er divide, and instead develop by forming new synapses with different neurons.
-They lack cellular machinery for organic process.
+Brain cells remain in the beginning stage of interphase of cell reproduction for their life and never divide and instead develop by forming new synapses with other neurons.
+They lack cellular machinery for cell division.

 The Schwann sheath is :-